yuandi42/dotfiles/README.md

 # Other tips

 In this repo there is a setup script to install my dotfiles. **DO NOT USE IT**.
-The implemention of `stow --dotfiles` is quite buggy now and cannot handle dot-directory properly.
+The implementation of `stow --dotfiles` is quite buggy now and cannot handle dot-directory properly.